batsonjay/uploadDistributor/docs/shared-client-requirements.md

 ### DJ Role Upload Flow
 1. DJ user logs in and is identified as having the DJ role.
+2. The daemon verifies that a directory exists for the DJ's display name in AzuraCast.
+3. If the directory doesn't exist, the client displays an error message and prevents further action.
-2. DJ user selects files and enters metadata.
+4. If the directory exists, the DJ user selects files and enters metadata.
-3. Client validates all data and files.
+5. Client validates all data and files.
-4. Client sends data to daemon via `POST /upload`.
+6. Client sends data to daemon via `POST /upload`.
-5. Once the upload to the daemon is complete, the client informs the DJ user that the upload was successful.
+7. Once the upload to the daemon is complete, the client informs the DJ user that the upload was successful.
-6. The daemon handles uploads to all destinations in the background without further client interaction.
+8. The daemon handles uploads to all destinations in the background without further client interaction.

 ### Admin Role Upload Flow
 1. Admin user logs in and is identified as having the Admin role.